Close Banner

 6. Use Mobile Order to Order Food

 Save time by using mobile order.
 It's available at Ronto Roasters, Milk Stand and Docking Bay 7.
 Our favorite can't-miss Star Wars: Galaxy's Edge food?
 A Ronto Wrap.
 The breakfast version, the lunch and dinner version and the plant-based Ronto-less Wrap are all delicious options for famished travelers.
 (Note: At Disney World, you'll need to order a Ronto Wrap at Docking Bay 7 after 3 p.m. once Ronto Roasters closes for the day.)
-We'll let you decide for yourself if you like Blue Milk or Green Milk.
+And, of course, Blue Milk is a must-try!

 7. Interact with the Characters